Brown Sugar adds wonderful flavor to this cake

-What I love most about this homemade Chocolate Chip Cake recipe is that it calls for…. brown sugar!
-The brown sugar flavor in addition to the flavor from the butter, vanilla, and chocolate chips gives it the familiar dose of deliciousness that we love in a chocolate chip cookie.
+The brown sugar, in addition to the amazing flavor combination of butter, vanilla, and chocolate chips gives this cake all of the familiar deliciousness that we love in a chocolate chip cookie!

 Brown sugar not only adds wonderful flavor to the cake recipe, but it also makes for a cake that is even more moist and tender.

 You can find the full, printable recipe further down in this post but here is a quick rundown of our steps!